Frequently Asked Questions

 How do I join Fairhaven?

-Our application process for the 2023-2024 school year is closed; we are at full capacity and can no longer accept additional families.
-If you are interested in applying for 2024-2025, kindly contact us in March of 2024 to be placed on a list to receive an application.
+If you are interested in applying for 2024-2025, kindly contact us in March of 2024 to receive an application.
 Because of the fact that we are a small school, and must remain that size so we don't grow out of our current buildings, we cannot accept everyone that applies.
 We usually only have room to accept a few new families per year.
 With our changing world, and more people choosing to homeschool, our admissions process has become more competitive.
 Thus, in applying, please consider other homeschooling communities as well; we recommend La Crescenta CHEA for weekly fellowship and play dates.

 How many families are part of Fairhaven?